BIATeam/BIADocs/docs/30-DeveloperGuide/10-Start/30-GitBranchingBestPractice.md

 The goal of this page is to harmonize the git branching usage for all projects build with the BIAFramework.

 The standard flow is Git flow

 ![GitFlow](../../Images/GitFlow.png)

 The strategie depend on the size of the project:

 # Common strategie :
 - Use a main branch and Develop branch.
-- Create a release Brach for each delivery
+- Create a release Branch for each delivery
 - For hotfix create a specific branch.

 ## Project with 1 or 2 developers: